hillaper/Rela2x/README.md

 <!-- The remaining renames unify the naming across the package: `indices` rather than `indexes` throughout, `spin_system` matching the `spin_operators` argument it accompanies, ordinary lower-case argument names, and a leading underscore on the `SpinOperators` methods that are called only during construction. `T` was renamed because it collided with the spherical tensor operators that the rest of the package uses `T` for; the printed symbol is still `T`. -->

 <!-- Two bugs were fixed in the process. `filter` previously left `basis_norms` untouched, so a subsequent `to_observables` silently rescaled with the norms of operators that had already been removed.
 And the two-spin coupling matrices were read in full rather than upper-triangle-only, so a coupling matrix supplied in symmetric form silently counted every pair twice. -->

+**Rela²x 0.0.4:**
+Residual dipolar and quadrupolar couplings, added as the coherent mechanisms `'RDC'` and `'RQC'`.
+These are the parts of the dipole-dipole and quadrupolar interactions that survive incomplete motional averaging, and they are the coherent counterparts of the `'DD'` and `'Q'` relaxation mechanisms: the average of an anisotropic interaction belongs in *H*, the fluctuation about it in *R*.
+Both are built from the rank-2, projection-0 spherical tensors that the corresponding relaxation mechanisms already use, so only that one component survives the high-field secular approximation and a single symbol per coupling suffices.

+The residual dipolar coupling shares the secular treatment of the J-coupling, on the same Larmor frequency symbols, and its constants $D_{ij}$ are defined as the splittings they produce for a heteronuclear pair — so such a pair carrying both couplings splits by $J_{ij} + D_{ij}$.
+The residual quadrupolar coupling constants $\omega_Q^{(i)}$ are angular frequencies, defined as the spacing between adjacent single-quantum transitions of the spin.

+See [The high-field approximation](#the-high-field-approximation) for the assumption these rest on: the secular approximation is still made against the Zeeman Hamiltonian alone, so the residual couplings are assumed small compared with the Larmor frequency differences it tests.

 ## Installation from PyPI
 The most recent release published on the Python Package Index (PyPI) can be installed with: